 Finally, Jesus faced persecution throughout his public ministry, culminating in his death and crucifixion, which we know Mary accompanied Jesus along and witnessed (John 19:25).

-So, overall, the Holy Family faced political occupation and threats against their lives, loss of a family member, community trauma, and eventually brutal death and bearing witness to it.
+So, overall, the Holy Family faced political occupation and threats against their lives, loss of a family member, community trauma, and eventually brutal death, and bearing witness to it.

-Lessons We Can Learn From The Holy Family
+Lessons We Can Learn From the Holy Family

 As we can see, the Holy Family went through a lot, but they kept their faith in God, which helped them to remain resilient and accomplish God’s will.